LASIK Eye Surgery Can Provide Invaluable Benefits

 Consider Financing, FSAs, and Other Options

-LASIK is usually not covered by insurance, but ask your provider if they work with any in-network surgeons to secure lower costs.
+LASIK is not covered by insurance, but ask your provider if they work with any in-network surgeons who might offer you a discount.

 You can use flexible spending accounts and health savings accounts to pay for out-of-pocket procedures like LASIK with your pre-tax dollars.

 Lenders such as CareCredit® and LendingClub® offer flexible low-interest financing.
-You can also use a credit card that offers rewards.
+You can also use a credit card.

 Start Calculating Your Estimated Cost